Wendy J. Salz, MFT

 When choosing a therapist it is important to pay attention to how you feel in the room with that person.
 Are you comfortable?
 Do you feel heard?
 Understood?
 Cared about?
 Does this person seem genuinely interested in what you have to say?
 It's also important to know the kind of therapist you want.
-Do you want someone who's more analytic and mostly listens or do you want to work with someone who is interactive and offers feedback?
+Do you want someone who mostly listens or do you want to work with someone who is interactive and offers feedback?

-Your ability to relate to and feel safe with your therapist is critical for a positive outcome of therapy.
-The therapy office becomes a microcosm for the rest of your world.
-You get to talk about issues that you may not be able to talk about other places.
+Your ability to relate to and feel safe with me is critical for the most positive outcome of therapy.
+My office becomes a microcosm for the rest of your world.
+You get to talk about issues that you may not be able to talk about in other places.
 You may express feelings that until now you've felt restricted from expressing.
 You have an opportunity to work out relationship issues with friends, partners, parents and family members that have been difficult to resolve.
 So finding someone who listens without judgment is very important.

-Safety with your therapist is also important in order for you to be open with your therapist.
-What if he/she says something that angers you or hurts your feeling?
-This is the place you learn to address these feelings and if you can't safely do it with your therapist, then you can't learn to do it with others.
-You need to find someone that you can disagree with, express personal injuries to and trust that they will process it with you in a therapeutic manner.
+Feeling safe is also important in order for you to be open with me.
+What if I say something that angers you or hurts your feelings?
+This is the place you learn to address these feelings and if you can't safely do it with me, then you can't learn to do it with others.
+You need to find someone that you can disagree with, express emotional wounds to and trust that they will process it with you in a therapeutic manner.

 How long does therapy last?

-This is often on client's minds at some point during the process of therapy.
+This is often on clients' minds at some point during the process of therapy.
 Each person is individual and how long your work takes depends on the kind of therapy you choose to do.
-Usually people come to therapy with a presenting issue.
+Usually people come to therapy with an immediate issue.
 It can be a trauma or problem in their life that they are having trouble resolving.
-Often while working through this issue, other areas of concern present themselves or the person having the opportunity to sit with a therapist discovers other issues they want to talk about.
+Often while working through this issue, other areas of concern present themselves or the client discovers other issues that he or she wants to talk about.
 Some people work on the presenting problem and feel comfortable stopping the work when it is resolved.
-Others want to enhance their lives further and find continuing the work is very valuable for them as they continue to work through issues that present themselves.
+Others want to enhance their lives further and find that continuing the work is very valuable for them as they continue to work through any issues they wish to resolve.
 Still others find that therapy benefits them in lots of ways and want to continue to grow.
-Those people may choose to remain in the process for a longer period of time.
-You get to decide but as with all areas of this work, it is best to talk it through with your therapist so you can explore all of your options and make the best decision for yourself.
+These people may choose to remain in the process for a longer period of time.
+You get to decide, but as with all areas of this work, it is best to talk it through with me so you can explore all of your options and make the best decision for yourself.